honeycombio/microservices-testing-examples/README.md

 # Setting up the Honeycomb Starter Pack

-The `/terraform` folder contains the config to set up a starter pack for exploring build events in Honeycomb.
-This includes setting up a derived column, queries and a board to begin understanding the pipelines running for this repo.
+The [`terraform/`](terraform/) folder contains the config to set up a starter pack for exploring build events in Honeycomb.
+This includes setting up a derived column, queries and a board. to begin understanding the pipelines running for this repo.

 Read more about the [starter pack here](https://github.com/honeycombio/terraform-honeycombio-buildevents-starter-pack#readme).